guitarmind/dyn-ip-report-service/README.md

 To start it as a persistent service even after terminal logout:

     sudo nohup python report-server.py -p 8080 &

+If you would like to enable alarm feature with Gmail, you need to configure settings:

+    sudo nohup python report-server.py -a 60 -g "markpeng.ntu@gmail.com" -u "markpeng.ntu" -s "123456"

+The above setting triggers the function to send alarm email if there is any machine where the time passed since last update time is longer than alarm threshold.

 ###How to start Report Client